On the Non-Identification of Revenue Production Functions: Non-Identification of Revenue Production Functions

-This leaves, third, the imposition of assumptions on the underlying demand system.\footnote{Some approaches \citep{kirov2021measuring, DeLoecker16} have also tried to control for the markup through observables.
-Since these make implicit assumptions on the structure of underlying demand, I consider them to fall under this group of solutions.} When a parametric demand system is specified, this approach can provide an explicit expression for output prices that does not directly depend on the production function \citep{deloecker2011product, Gandhi2017identification}.
-In some cases, non-parametric restrictions on the demand system may alternatively require an exact set of additional demand-side variables to be included in the model \citep{DeLoecker16}.\footnote{In particular, this paper leverages the insight of \citet{Berry1994estimating} that in a simple logit demand model, quality is an invertible function of output prices and market shares.
-If one imposes that model and one has a good proxy for quality, it is sufficient to control for market shares and the proxy to control for $P_{it}$.} In general, insofar as Theorem \ref{thm:nonIdentification_K} establishes non-identification under a general non-parametric revenue production function that depends on all production-side observables, it is clear that identification can only be established by introducing additional non-production (demand-side) variables.\footnote{This does, of course, does not guarantee identification -- it will need to be established in the context of the particular assumptions imposed.} This requires restrictions on the underlying demand system.
-As discussed in the introduction, however, the appeal of production function estimation lies precisely in the fact that the same estimator can be applied uniformly across industries.
-Since demand estimation typically requires industry-specific modeling assumptions, it is not clear that this is a satisfactory solution.
+This leaves, third, the imposition of assumptions on the underlying demand system.
+When a parametric demand system is specified, this approach can provide an explicit expression for output prices that does not depend directly on the production function \citep{deloecker2011product, Gandhi2017identification}.
+In some cases, non-parametric restrictions on the demand system may alternatively require an exact set of additional demand-side variables to be included in the model \citep{DeLoecker16}.
+In general, insofar as Theorem \ref{thm:nonIdentification_K} establishes non-identification under a general non-parametric revenue production function that depends on all production-side observables, it is clear that identification can only be established by introducing additional non-production (demand-side) variables.
+This requires restrictions on the underlying demand system.
+Of course, this by itself does not guarantee identification -- that will need to be established in the context of the particular assumptions imposed.
 Finally, the growth rate of revenue \citep{basu1997returns} provides no further information about the production function.
-This follows directly from the fact that the level of revenue does not identify the production function in a single period, so neither will it do so across periods.
+This follows directly from the fact that the revenue \textit{level} does not identify the production function in a single period, so neither will it do so across periods.